Quand j'avais cinq ans je m'ai tué

 Quand j'avais 5 ans je m'ai tué (When I was five, I killed myself) is a French film directed by Jean-Claude Sussfeld, released in 1994.

 Synopsis

-Gil, an eight-year-old child, is in a 1950s French psychological hospital, "due to what he did to Jessica".
+Gil, an eight-year-old child, is in a 1960s French psychiatric hospital, "due to what he did to Jessica".

 He tells Dr Edouard Valmont about his conflict with authority and his strong relationship with Jessica, his classmate.
 The doctor befriends and trusts Gil, despite the attempts of his superiors to prevent their friendship.